GhaithAlBilbesi/JobHivePortal/DOWNLOAD_GUIDE.md

 1. Double-click the `setup.bat` file
 2. Follow the on-screen instructions
-3. After setup completes, run `npm run dev` to start the application
+3. After setup completes, you can start the application by:
+   - Running the start script: Double-click `start.bat`
+   - Or manually: Run `npm run dev` in the command prompt

 ### For Mac/Linux Users: